postmanlabs/labs-docs/src/pages/docs/running-collections/scheduling-collection-runs.md

 > * Only personal, private, and team workspaces support scheduling collection runs.
 > * Scheduled runs are executed in the Postman Cloud.
 Use of the Postman Cloud is limited by your Postman account.
 > * Scheduled collection runs are not included in a workspace's history.
-> * If you import or export a collection, its schedules do not import/export with it.
+> * If you import or export a collection, its schedules do not import or export with it.
 However, if you delete a collection, its schedules are deleted also.

 ## Contents